ernst-schwaiger/CyberSecurity/AndroidSecurity/Protocol.md

 Does not apply since the app does not provide authentication mechanisms.

 ### 4. Insufficient Input/Output Validation
-The app allows to do a full test search, when testing simple SQL and XSS injections, no irregular behavior was observed in the app or at the host to which the search request was transmitted.
+The app allows to do a full text search, when testing simple SQL and XSS injections, no irregular behavior was observed in the app or at the host to which the search request was transmitted.

 ### 5. Insecure Communication